 The EY Tower is located at 100 Adelaide Street West in Downtown Toronto.
 This architectural image was licensed to the building designer Kohn Pederson Fox.
 The building is LEED Platinum certified and managed by Oxford Properties.

-I really wanted to take advantage of a slower shutter speed to create the light blurring effects in the foreground of the image.
+I really wanted to take advantage of a slower shutter speed to create light-blurring effects in the foreground of the image.
 I think it really compliments the tower in terms of framing.
 The red lends contrasting colors to make this architectural image really pop.

-I enjoy these types building photographs because they lend themselves to such strong images that really grab the viewers attention.
+I enjoy these types of building photographs because they lend themselves to such strong images that really grab the viewer’s attention.
 I always want to show the building as a fixture of the built environment.

 I tend to shoot these later in the day.
 I use the vivid blue colors of the evening sky to add dramatic effect.
-The windows of the building reflect the colors of the sky give a cool blue tone in contrast to the warm colours of the city. lights
+The windows of the building reflect the colors of the sky giving a cool blue tone in contrast to the warm colors of the city.

 I am continuing to shoot a bunch of personal architecture work around Toronto.
 It feels like a new project I might continue with.
 It is like I have so many years photographing natural landscapes that now it is time to focus on the built environment for the next little bit.

 The skyline of Toronto is striking, with so many caveats and new discoveries out there to photograph.
-I like the movement of the people and the cars in the forefront of the images.
+I like the movement of the people and the cars at the forefront of the images.
 I should mention that architectural photography in Toronto is by no means easy.
-It is very difficult to keep everything straight, and have the buildings look as they to in real life.
-I think I will go into a post about how to shoot giant buildings later, but for now it shall remain a mystery.
+It is very difficult to keep everything straight and have the buildings look as they do in real life.
+I think I will go into a post about how to shoot giant buildings later, but for now, it shall remain a mystery.

 You can find out more about architecture in Toronto here.

-Full Disclosure: I removed the crane form the top of building.
+Full Disclosure: I removed the crane from the top of the building.
 I lacked the patience to wait it out 😉